Aggregating Funnels for Faster Fetch&Add and Queues: Related Work

 \remove{ A concurrent \emph{counter} $V$ stores an integer and supports atomic operations \op{Add}($v$), which adds $v$ to $V$ and returns ack, and \op{Read}() which returns the current value of $V$. \FetchAndAdd trivially implements a counter using \FetchAndAdd(0) for \op{Read}.
 Similarly, \FetchAndAdd\ implements a timestamp object supporting operations \op{GetTimestamp}(), which returns a unique timestamp, and \op{Compare}($\x{ts}, \x{ts}â€™$), which returns \textsc{True} if \x{ts} was obtained earlier than $\x{ts}â€™$ and \textsc{False} otherwise. \FetchAndAdd, with consensus number 2~\cite{H91}, is stronger than counters and timestamps, which have consensus number 1. }

 Many papers have focused on designing practical implementations of \FetchAndAdd.
 One approach uses a complete tree of height $\Theta(\log p)$, assigning a leaf to each of the $p$ threads.
 Each tree node stores some metadata (including a counter).
 To execute a \FetchAndAdd($\textit{diff}$), a thread first increments the counter of its leaf by $\textit{diff}$.
-Then, it works its way up the tree to the root, updating all nodes of the path it traverses. \Hao{Should we mention that return values also have to be distributed somehow?} Combining trees~\cite[Section 12.2]{HSLS21} (originally proposed in~\cite{GVW89,YTL87}), employ combining at each node of the tree to reduce contention.
+Then, it works its way up the tree to the root, updating all nodes of the path it traverses.
+Combining trees~\cite[Section 12.2]{HSLS21} (originally proposed in~\cite{GVW89,YTL87}), employ combining at each node of the tree to reduce contention.
 Every tree node contains a lock.
 Threads compete for this lock to ascend from a node to its parent, and only the winning thread proceeds to the next level up the tree.
 The other thread waits for the winner to apply its operation.

 Combining trees were criticized as having performance that is sensitive to changes in the arrival rate of operations~\cite{HBS95,SZ96,SZ00}: whenever only a subset of the threads is concurrently active, little combining occurs, yet threads must still pay the cost of going through all $\Theta(\log p)$ levels to reach the root.
-Combining Funnels~\cite{SZ00} addressed this by replacing the static tree with a series of combining layers, through which \FetchAndAdd\ operations are funnelled. \e{In each layer, threads meet for combining by randomly choosing a location in an array at which to wait for other threads.} By using an adaptive scheme, the funnel can change width and depth to accommodate dynamic access patterns.
+Combining Funnels~\cite{SZ00} address this by replacing the static tree with a series of combining layers, through which \FetchAndAdd\ operations are passed.
+In each layer, threads meet for combining by randomly choosing a location in an array at which to wait for other threads.
+By using an adaptive scheme, the funnel can change its width and depth to accommodate dynamic access patterns.
 Combining funnels have been experimentally shown~\cite{SZ00} to outperform all schemes discussed in this section that aim to provide low-contention implementations of \FetchAndAdd.